MattStammers/Life_Death_Python/Protecting_Life/README.md

 ### Instructions

-For this repo we have taken a slightly different approach and built the data extractor into a .py module which is able to extract the data automatically.
-If you are new to python we recommend starting with 'learning from death' before moving onto this repository.
+For this repo we have taken a slightly different approach.
+The data extraction and assembly components are seperated from the analysis side.
+To understand this better especially if you a new to Python we recommend starting with the 'learning_from_death' folder which has a less complicated assembly pipline.

+The second notebook is the analysis notebook.
+It inherits from the data preparation notebook but focuses purely on analysis.

 ### Clients